 This is my favorite websites.
 In fact, now, I even contribute to it.
 Remember the video I was talking about in the beginning, well, I got most of the images from Pixabay.

 They have a huge database of high-quality images.
 If you need images for food, tech, travel or anything, you will probably find on Pixabay.

-Although there are no categories your can use the search images with keywords.
+Although there are no categories you can use the search images with keywords.
 The website follows fair use policies, which mean you can do anything with the images, but you can’t claim the ownership of the pictures.
 Fair enough.

 Launch in 2001, IconFinder has now become a vast resource of stock images.
 All you have to do is create an account, and you get access to tons of high-quality images, which you can use on your blog or anywhere you want.
 You can do both image search box with keywords or browse by category.

 I use this website for high-quality icons.
-Some of you might be thinking that these icons can be found by simple Google search.
+Some of you might be thinking that these icons can be found by a simple Google search.
 But this site has lots of options.

 Ok, It’s not a free images website, but a web app.
-So instead of providing FREE images, you can use this services to generate “word clouds” from a couple of keywords.
+So instead of providing FREE images, you can use these services to generate “word clouds” from a couple of keywords.
 All you have to do is, enter some word (or URL) and it will make cool typographical text from it.
 You can also customize colors and arrangements.

-The only downside is, since this tool is built in Java, you cannot save images directly, but you have to take its screenshot instead.
+The only downside is since this tool is built in Java, you cannot save images directly, but you have to take its screenshot instead.
 Or use Pablo for creating images with quotes/announcement

 Hubspot, also offer 75 high-Quality photos for free.
 All you have to do is fill a simple survey.
-No credit link require.
+No credit link requires.
 They get data from you, and you get high-quality images.
 Everybody is happy.
 However, I found some of these images are quite overused on the web, so do a reverse Google search before uploading them.